Jamie Lee

 The Registered Dietitians at Sööma use therapeutic approaches to inform their nutrition interventions within their scope of practice.
 Learn more about how we incorporate various therapeutic styles in our nutrition counseling.

-In conjunction with clinical nutrition, Jamie has also been greatly involved in the food and snack industry.
-She understands its complexity, the ties to diet culture and the harmful impact it can have on one’s relationship with food.
-In Jamie’s practise, she uses her well-rounded view to support clients in recovery, developing a mindful approach to eating, and a more flexible relationship with food in order to achieve their goals.
-Jamie currently offers supervision to healthcare professionals for professional support, development and collaborative learning.
-Jamie is bilingual in French and English and provides insurance receipts.
+As a former business owner, Jamie has also been greatly involved in the food and snack industry.
+She understands its complexity, the ties to diet culture and the harmful impact food marketing can have on one’s relationship with food.
+In Jamie’s virtual practice, she uses her knowledge of the food industry, combined with her understanding of cultural challenges present in the BIPOC community, and her extensive training to support clients in recovery, developing an approach to eating that is aligned with their values.